What are the fitness requirements for our pilgrimages?

 Will I feel safe during my stay at the College?

-The College grounds are inside the walled enclosure of the Cathedral grounds, often referred to as the Close, and, the premises are managed 24 hours a day by security personnel who control the front gate and the Cathedral gate and monitors who enters the locked College building.
+The College grounds are inside the walled enclosure of the Cathedral grounds, often referred to as the Close, and, the premises are managed 24 hours a day by security personnel who control the front gate and the Cathedral gate and monitor who enters the locked College building.

 What day should I arrive at St. George’s College and what day should I leave?

-In 2020 and beyond, participants are expected to be at the College by 18:00 (6:00pm) on the first date of the course.
+Participants are expected to be at the College by 18:00 (6:00pm) on the first date of the course.
 Departure is on the day after the course ends, and breakfast is included on that morning of departure.

 Why does the College website quote prices in US currency?